-The following information about the railway that ran through Slingsby and Fryton up until the mid 1960s can be found on the excellent Disused Stations website; a superb place to find information on disused railway routes and stations around the UK.
+The following information about the railway that ran through Slingsby and Fryton up until the mid-1960s can be found on the excellent Disused Stations website; a superb resource for finding information on disused railway routes and stations located around the UK.

 Another railway history related website worth visiting looks at the Castle Howard Station located not far from Slingsby.
 The website can be found HERE

 Further reading on Slingsby Railway can be found in the excellent series of articles by Charles Allenby, originally printed in Slingsby’s the Triangle newsletter – Slingsby Railway Tickets, Last trains through Slingsby and End of the Line.

 Location: East side of Railway Street

 Company on opening: York, Newcastle & Berwick Railway

 Date closed completely: 10.8.1964